Folkestone Groomers Directory

 Heat Stress Signs

-• Excessive, noisy panting - Often with thick drool
+• Excessive, noisy panting - Often with thick, ropy drool

-• Red or dark gums - Tacky saliva
+• Red or dark gums - With tacky saliva

-• Wobbliness or collapse - Disorientation or weakness
+• Wobbliness or collapse - Disorientation, weakness, or inability to stand

 • Vomiting or diarrhoea - GI upset from heat

-Immediate first aid: Move to shade, offer small sips of cool (not ice-cold) water, douse with cool water focusing on neck, belly, and groin, use a fan if available, and call your vet.
-Flat-faced breeds need extra caution.
+Immediate first aid while getting veterinary help:[3] Move to shade immediately, offer small amounts of cool (not ice-cold) water if they can drink, douse coat with cool (not cold) water focusing on neck, belly, armpits, and groin, use a fan to increase air circulation if available, and call your vet straight away.
+Flat-faced breeds (Pugs, Bulldogs, French Bulldogs) are at higher risk and need extra caution in hot weather.[2]

 Skin Problems to Watch For